Sweet Potato Casserole

 Planning Thanksgiving?
 You can’t forget Sweet Potato Casserole!
 It’s a classic side dish that every Thanksgiving meal needs.
 Mashed Sweet Potatoes loaded with cinnamon and pecans then topped with marshmallows.

 If you are looking for more classic side dishes for the holidays, we have you covered.
-Every holiday meal needs Mashed Potatoes, Gravy and Stuffing if you ask me.
+Every holiday meal needs mashed potatoes, gravy and stuffing if you ask me.
 All of these recipes are super simple with tons of tips for making them perfectly!
+But another classic Thanksgiving side dish I always like to make is sweet potato casserole.

 The holidays are here and that means it’s time to make all of your favorite traditional dishes to serve to family and friends.
-This Sweet Potato Casserole is one of those signature dishes that I remember Grandma pulling out of the oven every Thanksgiving.
+Sweet potato casserole is one of those signature dishes that I remember Grandma pulling out of the oven every Thanksgiving.
+It’s the perfect sweet addition alongside all of those savory dishes.

 Oven space is always tight at the holidays, so make sure to check out our Crock Pot Sweet Potato Casserole to free that precious space up for your turkey!